jfuentes/concurrent-data-structures/README.md

 # Concurrent data structures #

-The following repository contains a recompilation of the available concurrent data structures on the web that support at least lock-free or wait-free properties.
+This repository contains a recompilation of the available concurrent data structures on the web that support at least lock-free or wait-free properties. _If you know or own an implementation of a concurrent data structure, feel free to add it to the list_.

 | Category | Name | Properties  | Language | Source |
 | ----- |-----| -----|:-----:|-----|